Nicholas-Chong/shopifychallenge/README.md

 **SkyLight** is a popup from the library 'react-skylight'.

-**NominationModal** is allows the user to search for movies and select the movie they would like to nominate.
+**NominationModal** allows the user to search for movies and select the movie they would like to nominate.

 As a novice React user, I struggled to figure out a way to get the user actions in NominationModal to influence the state of Card.
 However, after trying various solutions (including an very ugly one with global variables) I realized that React elements could be passed to children as props.
 Using this React feature, I was able to inflict changes on the top level component by calling its setState() function, and initiate the associated UI changes accordingly.